About BSNC

 The lifestyles and subsistence pursuits of people of the Bering Strait region were even more diverse than their languages.
 Inland caribou hunters and fishermen, exemplified by the Qawiaramiut people (now Mary’s Igloo and Teller Native Corporation), occupied most of the interior of the Seward Peninsula.
 Along the coast of Norton Sound, Unaliq people pursued sea mammals, fish and caribou.
 Approximately 40 miles off the mainland, the people of King Island, Diomede and Saint Lawrence Island hunted walrus, polar bear and seal and lived off of the ocean’s additional resources.

 Around 160 years ago, small groups of people from the Selawik and Kobuk Rivers areas migrated south to Norton Sound.
 The migration may have been a result of famine, devastation from smallpox and/or the disappearance of local caribou herds.
-These Malemiut speakers (a dialect of Iñupiaq) married into the remaining families of Yup’ik speakers.
+These Malimiut speakers (a dialect of Iñupiaq) married into the remaining families of Yup’ik speakers.
 Eventually, they settled in the communities of Koyuk, Shaktoolik and Unalakleet.
 The communities of St. Michael and Stebbins are the home of Central Yup’ik people.

 There has been significant changes over the past 100 years, largely brought on by the introduction of cash into the local economy and the establishment of permanent communities, schools, churches and health services.
 Even so, subsisting off the land continues to be the central component of each community’s identity.
 The region’s people use cash to supplement and enhance subsistence pursuits.
 Respect for the ancient history of land use and natural resource stewardship is a testament to the strength and viability of the region’s people.